jeertmans/strong/README.md

 [9] y = f(1, '2')  # K.O.
 >>> AssertionError: Function f defined in "<function_file>", line 3
 >>>     Argument `b` does not match typing: '2' is not an instance of <class 'int'>
-[10] from pysign.core.decorators import measure_overhead
+[10] from strong.core.decorators import measure_overhead
 [11] import numpy as np
 [12]
 [13] @measure_overhead(assert_correct_typing)